 There is no formal exam in Junior Cycle Visual Art.
-You will be assessed on project work.
-Your teacher will assess your project work in second year and again in third year.
-You will then make two pieces of art which will be assessed by an examiner from the State Examinations Commission at the end of third year.
+You will be assessed on practical project work.
+Your teacher will assess your project work in Second Year and again in Third Year.
+You will then do a project between December and March of Third Year, this will be assessed by an examiner from the State Examinations Commission at the end of Third Year.